ShrugShoulders/RudeChat/README.md

         znc_password = password # Password for ZNC Server.
-        ignore_cert = False # You can ignore ssl certs that are not signed. znc_user = Rude # User name for ZNC.
+        ignore_cert = False # You can ignore ssl certs that are not signed. znc_user = Rude # User name for ZNC. replace_pronouns = False # Might Remove This - Replaces gender pronouns with gender neutral statements. display_user_modes = True # This will display the user mode beside the nickname. send_ctcp_response = True # Turns CTCP responses on or off green_text = False # Automatic green text styling auto_away_minutes = 30 # Auto Away timer - sets user auto away after a certain time. use_auto_away = True # Turn this to True for auto away, see time above. auto_join_invite = True # This will auto-join on invite to a channel. log_on = False # Logs everything in the client including incoming data, etc.

 ### GUI Config Example: